Non-algebraic deformations of flat K\"ahler manifolds

-Recall that {\it a crystallographic group} is a discrete subrgoup $\Gamma \subset \operatorname{Iso}(\R^n)$ of isometries of Euclidean space, such that $\R^n/\Gamma$ is compact.
+Recall that {\it a crystallographic group} is a discrete subgroup $\Gamma \subset \operatorname{Iso}(\R^n)$ of isometries of Euclidean space, such that $\R^n/\Gamma$ is compact.
 The study of such groups was initiated by Evgraf Fedorov \cite{Fed}.
-Modern theory of crystallographic groups is based on the following theorem of Ludwig Bieberbach(\cite{Bieb}):
+The modern theory of crystallographic groups is based on the following theorem of Ludwig Bieberbach(\cite{Bieb}):

 \begin{thrm}[Bieberbach] A finitely generated group $\Gamma$ can be realised as a crystallographic group in $\operatorname{Iso}(\R^n)$ if and only if $\Gamma$ contains a normal free abelian subgroup of finite index.
 This subgroup is of rank $n$ and acts on $\R^n$ by translations.
-For a given $n$ there exist only finite number of such groups $\Gamma \subset \operatorname{Iso}(\R^n)$ up to a conjugation. \end{thrm}
+For a given $n$ there exists only a finite number of such groups $\Gamma \subset \operatorname{Iso}(\R^n)$ up to conjugation. \end{thrm}

 \rmk The finiteness result in fact gives a partial solution for Hilbert's 18th problem, which originally motivated Bieberbach in his studies.
 The finite group $G = \Gamma/\Z^n$ is often called {\it the rotation group} of $\Gamma$.